 - Combine the honey and salt.
 Drizzle over rhubarb.

-- Cover and bake until tender, 30-40 minutes.
+Cover and bake until tender, 30-40 minutes.

 Sprinkle over the rhubarb, and cook uncovered at 400 degrees until the top begins to brown (in my oven it was around 15 minutes but keep checking so it does not over brown or burn).

 - Remove and allow to cool until almost room temperature which allows the crunchy topping to form.